Our Insight Programme

-We will give December/January assessment centre dates to applicants who would like to participate in our spring programme.
-If you would like to apply for our summer programme you may still be able to attend our assessment centre in December/January if spaces are available.
+We will give early assessment centre dates to applicants who would like to participate in our spring programme.
+If you would like to apply for our summer programme you may still be able to attend our early assessments if spaces are available.

 Hints and tips for your application